Israel-UAE deal shows how the very notion of Middle East peace has shifted under Trump

 Arab states opposed the Jerusalem embassy move because of the Palestinian demand for a capital in East Jerusalem.
 But they continued to engage with Kushner, and in the case of the UAE, Oman and Bahrain, among others, continued to engage with Israel.

-A Gulf state official who asked not to be identified by name or nationality to speak freely said the deal recognizes that the Middle East is different than it was when Saudi Arabia put forward a bloc proposal for peace with Israel in 2002.
+A gulf state official who asked not to be identified by name or nationality to speak freely said the deal recognizes that the Middle East is different than it was when Saudi Arabia put forward a bloc proposal for peace with Israel in 2002.

-“The realities in the Middle East have changed tremendously since the Arab Peace Initiative,” the Gulf State official said.
-“The threats against our nations have increased, we have gone through severe turmoil and people in the region understood that even if people call us their allies today, tomorrow they might forget about all of their promises and we are left alone.”
+“The realities in the Middle East have changed tremendously since the Arab Peace Initiative,” the gulf state official said.
+“The threats against our nations have increased, we have gone through severe turmoil, and people in the region understood that even if people call us their allies today, tomorrow they might forget about all of their promises, and we are left alone.”

-The official listed Iran, Turkey and Qatar as aggressors and the political uncertainties in the United States as a factor many Gulf states are considering.
-Trump withdrew the United States from the international nuclear deal reached with Iran under former president Barack Obama, but a President Biden might reinstate it.
+The official listed Iran, Turkey and Qatar as aggressors and the political uncertainties in the United States as a factor many gulf states are considering.
+Trump withdrew the United States from the international nuclear deal reached with Iran under former president Barack Obama, but Joe Biden might reinstate it if he wins the presidency.
 Or, if Trump is reelected, he has said he would be open to a new deal with Iran that he predicted last week could be reached in “one month.”

 Israel was as eager as the United States to isolate the Palestinian question, but for its own reasons.
-Israeli Prime Minister Benjamin Netanyahu trumpets his contacts with Gulf Arab neighbors, saying those states are ready markets for trade and tourism.
+Israeli Prime Minister Benjamin Netanyahu trumpets his contacts with Arab gulf neighbors, saying those states are ready markets for trade and tourism.
 Other Israeli officials acknowledge intelligence sharing going back years, mostly about Iran.

-“Many people believed that the road to peace with the Arab states must go through Ramallah,” said Ron Dermer, Israel’s ambassador to Washington, in an interview.
+“Many people believed that the road to peace with the Arab states must go through Ramallah,” the seat of the Palestinian Authority in the West Bank, Ron Dermer, Israel’s ambassador to Washington, said in an interview.
 “It does not.
-The road to peace with the Palestinians goes through Ramallah,” the seat of the Palestinian Authority in the West Bank, “but the road to peace with the Arab states goes through Cairo, Amman, Abu Dhabi and elsewhere.”
+The road to peace with the Palestinians goes through Ramallah, but the road to peace with the Arab states goes through Cairo, Amman, Abu Dhabi and elsewhere.”

 Egypt was the first Arab state to make peace with Israel, in 1979.
 Jordan followed in 1994.
 Both agreements were under U.S. auspices.